 Currently, Kneaded Touch Massage Therapy Clinic accepts cash, Master Card, Visa, and American Express.
 We are unable to directly bill your extended health care insurer but we do provide receipts with registration number so you can be reimbursed.

 Does OHIP or insurance cover the cost of therapy?

 OHIP does not cover the cost of massage therapy; however, many extended health benefit plans cover massage either partially or fully.
-For many of these plans a doctor’s note is requires.
+For many of these plans, a doctor’s note is required.
 Check with your health insurance provider for details.

 Where can I get more information about massage therapy?